Gibb River Road, WA

 camping – Gibb River Road

 Caravan parks at Wyndham, $11pp and Derby $10pp.
 Silent Grove in King Leopold Conservation Park, ($9pp a night), and Windjana Gorge, ($11pp a night) camping ground have flushing toilets, hot showers and drinking water.
-Manning Gorge is $14pp if you like plenty of curious company.
+Manning Gorge is $20pp if you like plenty of curious company and paying money to stay in a amenity lacking zone.
 There are other paid campsites at stations along the way that are more geared to 4WDers.
 But you can camp just about anywhere, near a waterhole is good.

 other sights – Gibb River Road